 The City of Gainesville’s vision for housing is a city where renters and owners, at every income and ability level, stage of life, race and ethnicity, have access to safe and affordable housing now and into the future.

-One Nation One Project (ONOP) is a national initiative, and Gainesville and eight other U.S. cities have been selected to take part.
+One Nation One Project (ONOP) is a national initiative, and Gainesville and 17 other U.S. cities have been selected to take part.
 The goal of One Nation One Project is to use the creative potential of arts and culture in Gainesville to promote community healing and well-being in the wake of the COVID-19 pandemic.

 Black History Month is a month-long celebration of the achievements and cultural recognition of African Americans in the United States.
 During the 1800s to the 20th Century, African American have made significant contributions to Black life from the early days of the abolitionist movements, the reconstruction, the Harlem Renaissance and the civil rights movement.